matthew-jones-uk/ring-telegram-bot/README.md

 ## Usage

 You will have to have sent `/start` to the bot for it to send messages to you.
-From then on, when motion events are detected (and your chat ID is in the config) you will recieve a message with the video for the motion event.
+From then on, when motion events are detected (and your chat ID is in the config) you will receive a message with the video for the motion event.

-To recieve your message, it will take `your recording duration + video upload duration`.
-This means that with a long duration or a slow internet upload speed there may be a significant delay.
+To receive your message, it will take `your recording duration + video upload duration`.
+This means that with a long duration, or a slow internet upload speed, there may be a significant delay.